RosettaCommons/documentation/application_documentation/membrane_proteins/RosettaMP-App-MPDock.md

 -mp:setup:spanfiles 1AFO_AB.span	        # Predicted TM Spans
 -mp:scoring:hbond	                        # Membrane hydrogen bonding weight
--packing:pack_missing_sidechains 0	        # Wait to pack sidechains until membrane is present
+-packing:pack_missing_sidechains 0	        # Wait to pack sidechains until membrane is present -partners A_B                                   # Specify the two docking partners by chain
 ```

 Generate 10 structures with the prepacking step and pick the one with the lowest total Rosetta score.